MIWP-4: Managing and using http URIs for INSPIRE identifiers

 The presentations given in the two sessions are attached.

-#4 Updated by Michael Lutz almost 6 years ago
+#4 Updated by Michael Lutz about 6 years ago

 - Description updated (diff)